 Bond University, in order to distinguish themselves from other universities’ entry criteria, has chosen to use a Psychometric test.
 ‘Psychometric test’ is a very broad term and can include a test of both cognitive and non-cognitive attributes.
 What Bond University uses for their medical program is the non-cognitive type: that is, it assesses personality.
-Specifically Bond University uses the MSCEIT and 16PF tests.

 The Bond Psychometric test, which is undertaken by candidates at no cost to the university, reduces the expense to the university by reducing the number of students that they need to interview.